slamice/wri/hipsters/chapter06.md

 I've seen similar bands time and again, and even the broken microphone couldn't make it more interesting.
 The first was a soloist, acoustic and shy singing about loving a girl, losing a girl, lost some hope but was still wishful.
 But one I remember clearly.

 They were an unfocused band, and I couldn't tell if they were serious or not.
-Their drummer was lost in a dream, the beats were amatuer.
+Their drummer was lost in a dream, the beats were amatuer and barely audible.
 He donned a blue jacket until the attic venue's humidity slowly grew unbearable.
 The other three band members exchanged vocals with every song.
 One girl sang in a monotonous tone ((monotone)), the guy wore a denim dress and earings and his voice was low enough to skim the ground.
 All of this met my expectations.

 There was a girl, young on the bass, who only sang the last song. ((Describe her young in a differnt way, too young to be there)) She looked no older than fourteen, small and petite with long dirty blonde hair.
 She wailed on sinking into an emotional abyss, her song was her leaning against a wall of depression.
 So desperate she couldn't see where she was going even though she'd been the same place again and again.
 And again.
 We all clapped on time when it was over.